jototland/stackedit_workspace/statistikknotater/bayesian.md

 However, this is no longer a valid distribution for $\mu, \sigma$.

-If we still try to use this as a noninformative prior
+If we still try to use this as a noninformative prior, then after we update our belief with $n$ new observations with mean $\bar{x}$ and variance $s_{\bar x}^2$, our new posterior is

 $$\begin{aligned}
-m_n &= \frac {} {}
+m_n &= \frac {n\bar x } {}
 \end{aligned}$$
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODM3MTA1MDk4LC0xNDUyOTIwMjAxLDE5MT
+eyJoaXN0b3J5IjpbLTMwMjc5NjczNSw4MzcxMDUwOTgsLTE0NT
-M3NjU3NTEsOTE2NjcwMjM2LDQzMzg3Mjg0MCwxODM3MjI3NjY1
+I5MjAyMDEsMTkxMzc2NTc1MSw5MTY2NzAyMzYsNDMzODcyODQw
-LDkxNzE2OTY1MCwxMTk1MzQ5NzE2LDEwNjEyMzA5MDcsMTQyOD
+LDE4MzcyMjc2NjUsOTE3MTY5NjUwLDExOTUzNDk3MTYsMTA2MT
-IzMTEzNSwtNzY4ODEzNzcyLC0xNzYwNDI4Njc4LC03NjAwMzA4
+IzMDkwNywxNDI4MjMxMTM1LC03Njg4MTM3NzIsLTE3NjA0Mjg2
-MDgsLTIwNjE0MDM4MTksLTQxNzQ1NzU5Myw0MjgwNzM3NTEsMT
+NzgsLTc2MDAzMDgwOCwtMjA2MTQwMzgxOSwtNDE3NDU3NTkzLD
-kxOTA5OTE5MiwtMTg1NjQ4MzM3OSwyMDQ3MzQzNDk0LC05OTYx
+QyODA3Mzc1MSwxOTE5MDk5MTkyLC0xODU2NDgzMzc5LDIwNDcz
-Njg1MjBdfQ==
+NDM0OTRdfQ==
 -->